JoeyHendricks/python-benchmark-harness/README.md

 Quickly gaining insights into the performance of your code is relatively easy with QuickPotato.
 Once you have imported and attached the "performance_critical" decorator to your function that you wish to profile.

-You are few lines of code away from pulling out detailed information about your code.
+With that achieved you are just a few lines of code away from pulling out detailed information about your code.
 The code snippet below, shows you the basics you need to know to get the performance information out of your code:

 ```python